 Central Avenue Cycling Improvements

-The City of London will be installing new cycling infrastructure on Central Avenue in the spring and summer of 2024.
+The City of London will be installing new cycling infrastructure on Central Avenue 2024 and 2025.
 This includes new cycling facilities on Central Avenue between Richmond Street and William Street and an expanded plaza on the southeast corner of Richmond Street and Central Avenue.
 Resurfacing of Central Avenue from Maitland Street to William Street was completed in 2023.

 The cycling facilities will be physically protected from vehicles between Richmond and Colborne Street.
 This includes concrete medians in the Victoria Park block, and green flexible bollards from Wellington to Colborne Street.